writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 +++
-title = "Makefiles With Google Cloud Platform" date = 2019-12-20T06:03:11+11:00 tags = ["make", "gcp"] categories = ["technical"] draft = false
+title = "Makefiles With Google Cloud Platform" date = 2019-12-22T06:03:11+11:00 tags = ["make", "gcp"] categories = ["technical"] draft = false
 +++
-# Makefiles with GCP
+# Makefiles with Google Cloud Platform

-_This post will explore my first attempt at creating and using a Makefile to create a Google Cloud Platform (GCP) lab solution.
-The specifics of GCP are not detailed in this post._
+_This post will explore my first attempt at creating and using a Makefile to create a Google Cloud Platform (GCP) lab solution._

 ## Background